-Figure 50: Screen
+Figure 68: Long Screen

-Place the two Tabs on the bottom trim, with the short side against the glass, about 2-3" from each corner of the glass.
+Place the two Lower Tabs on the trim, with the short side against the glass, about 2-3" from each corner of the glass.
 Place a magnet on the front of each tab.
-Repeat for the top.

 SCREEN INSTALLATION

 Place the two Upper Tabs on the inside of the top stand off frame.
 One magnet will be hidden, attached to the standoff frame.
 The other magnet will be exposed to attach to the screen.